sofienesafta/mongodb-kafka/README.md

 To examine your MnogoSinkConnector go to the ```Connect``` button on the left, then on ```connect-default```.
 It shows the status of your connectors.
 If it is running then the transfer of messages to mongodb database has been succefully done.
 <img src="images/state_connector.png">

+If the connector is not running (degraded) issue ```sudo docker logs connect``` to get some details about the reason of the connector failre.

 You can click also on the name of the connector (```mongo```), then click on ```Settings``` to make changes on your Connector settings

 To examine the consumer consumption of topics messages, click on ```Consumers``` button on the left.Then click on the group_ID of the connector-cosumer.Exp : ```connect-mongo``` in the figure bellow.